 Dental Implant Technology

-Thanks to continuing research and development in the field of dental implants, procedures and techniques have made tooth replacement possible for every patient, with any situation.
+Thanks to continuing research and development in the field of dental implant technology, procedures and techniques have made tooth replacement possible for every patient, with any situation.
 This means that no matter how many teeth a patient is missing, or what teeth, they are missing, every patient is a candidate for dental implant therapy.

-- Single implant with dental crown.
-This straightforward procedure is ideal for patients with only a single missing tooth.
-A surgically implanted titanium post that resembles a small screw is surgically implanted into the jaw.
+Single Implant with Dental Crown.
+This procedure is ideal for patients with just a single missing tooth.
+During this procedure, a titanium post that resembles a small screw is surgically implanted into the jaw.
 This post supports the dental crown created and installed by Dr. George.
 Your crown will be customized to fit your implant and correlate with your surrounding teeth.
-In most circumstances, your tooth will be made of a durable, all porcelain material.
-Unlike many older crowns and even some still being made today, no metal will be detected in your smile.
+In most cases, your tooth will be made of a durable, all porcelain material.
+Unlike many older crowns, no metal will be seen in your smile.

-- Implant supported bridges.
-While the prosthetic resembles a traditional three-part bridge, this procedure does not require the removal of healthy tooth structure from the teeth neighboring the missing one.
+Implant Supported Bridges.
+While the prosthetic resembles a traditional three-part bridge, this procedure does not require the removal of healthy tooth structure from neighboring teeth.
 Instead, surgical implants stabilize this prosthetic where each tooth is missing.
 This is ideal for patients missing two or three teeth in a row.
 Once these surgical implants are placed, Dr. George places custom fit porcelain crowns and connects them to form one piece.